 your vote is your voice

 As a 501c3 organization, JASMYN is a nonpartisan entity and we do not endorse political candidates.
-In the interest of education and advocacy, we would like to share these important resources with you so that you are ready and able to vote with confidence in the upcoming Primary Election.
+In the interest of education and advocacy, we would like to share these important resources with you so that you are ready and able to vote with confidence in the upcoming Mid-Term Election.
+Every vote counts!

-o Prior to August 18, you can mail your ballot or drop off your Vote-by-Mail Ballot at any early voting site.
+• Prior to November 3, you can mail your ballot or drop off your Vote-by-Mail Ballot at any early voting site.

-o Vote-by-Mail Ballots cannot be dropped off at election day precincts on August 18.
-On Election Day, you may return Your Vote-by-Mail Ballot only to the Main Supervisor of Elections Office: Tuesday, August 18, 2026 before the polls close at 7:00 PM.
+• Vote-by-Mail Ballots cannot be dropped off at election day precincts on November 3.
+On Election Day, you may return your Vote-by-Mail Ballot only to the Main Supervisor of Elections Office before the polls close at 7 PM.
+The SOE office is located at 105 E. Monroe Street, Jacksonville, FL 32202.

-THINGS TO KNOW ABOUT VOTING ON PRIMARY ELECTION DAY
+THINGS TO KNOW ABOUT VOTING ON ELECTION DAY

-• If you haven't already dropped off your mail ballot, do not mail it.
+• If you haven't already dropped off your Vote-by-Mail Ballot, do not mail it.
 Instead, bring your ballot to the Supervisor of Elections main office before 7 PM on Election Day.
 Or, you may surrender your mail ballot (or report that you lost it or never received it), and vote in person instead.

 • If you make a mistake on your ballot, ask for a new one.